rohanprabhu/kotlin-dsl-gradle-jooq-plugin/README.md

 ## What it provides

 1. Configure jooq code generation against a target database.
-2. Task dependency management, specifically it's dependencies on `compileJava` and `compileKotlin`.
+2. Task dependency management, specifically its dependencies on `compileJava` and `compileKotlin`.
 As opposed to the gradle plugin, this plugin also configures the dependencies for the `compileKotlin` task.
 3. Lock version of jooq throughout the project in all configurations.
 4. Specify additional source directories which could be treated as an input for the code generation task (this is useful when you are using database migrations).